-6. The Fair Association has the option of expelling ungroomed and unmanageable livestock from show.

-7. Premium money may be withheld if livestock pens are not kept clean.

-8. Entries will be weighed on the Fairgrounds of the fair.

-9. All animals are subject to examination by the staff or their representatives, and shall be free of clinical signs of infectious or contagious disease.

-10. No horses will be allowed above the crest of the hill, without special permission.

-- 11. All market animals are required to be weighed. - 12.
+- 6. The Fair Association has the option of expelling ungroomed and unmanageable livestock from show. - 7.
+Premium money may be withheld if livestock pens are not kept clean. - 8.
+Entries will be weighed on the Fairgrounds of the fair. - 9.
+Vet check for Beef, Sheep, Meat Goats and Swine will once again happen during Livestock arrival.
+All animals are subject to examination by the staff or their representatives, and shall be free of clinical signs of infectious or contagious disease. - 10.
+No horses will be allowed above the crest of the hill, without special permission. - 11.
+All market animals are required to be weighed. - 12.
 Fair officials reserve the right to use any animals entered for educational purposes. - 13.
 No artificial coloring or hair above the hoof or adhesives.

-14. No mistreatment of animals will be tolerated by the Pottawatomie County Fair Association.

-15. All MARKET & COMMERCIAL (sheep, swine, beef, goats) will be identified by a 4-H ear tag.
-Purebred Breeding livestock must be accompanied by registration papers in the exhibitor's name according to breed association.
-If not the animal will be shown in the commercial class.

-16. 3 head or more of the same breed will show in a separate breed class.
+All will be blow and show - 14.
+No mistreatment of animals will be tolerated by the Pottawatomie County Fair Association. - 15.
+All MARKET & COMMERCIAL (sheep, swine, beef, goats) will be identified by a 4-H ear tag.
+Purebred Breeding live-stock must be accompanied by registration papers in the exhibitor's name according to breed association.
+If not the animal will be shown in the commercial class. - 16.
+3 head or more of the same breed will show in a separate breed class.
 Otherwise they show in the AOB class.
-Classes and placement is subject to the superintendents discretion.

-17. All market livestock will be classified as to breed classification by the superintendent or his/her appointees prior to establishment of classes.
-That decision is final.

-18. OPEN CLASS - Limit to 4 animals per individual in Open Class Division.
-Open Class animals that are not pre-entered by July 10th will not be guaranteed stall/pen space.

-19. For more Requirements for Kansas County Fairs and Kansas Livestock go to: www.ksda.gov/animal

-20. Veterinarian Checks are required during livestock check in.

-21. Decisions of the Fair officials are final.
+Classes and placement is subject to the superintendents discretion. - 17.
+All market livestock will be classified as to breed classification by the superintendent or his/her appointees prior to establishment of classes.
+That decision is final. - 18.
+OPEN CLASS Limit to 4 animals per individual in Open Class Division.
+Open Class animals that are not pre-entered by July 15th will not be guaranteed stall/pen space. - 19.
+For more Requirements for Kansas County Fairs and Kansas Livestock go to: www.ksda.gov/animal - 20.
+Veterinarian Checks are required during livestock check in. - 21.
+Decisions of the Fair officials are final.

-⇔Herdsmanship Contest Guidelines
+4 Herdsmanship Contest Guidelines

 Each family is automatically entered in the herdsmanship contest.
 The herdsmanship award will go to the family that keeps alley, stalls and pens clean, orderly, and attractive as well as keeping the animals well groomed and cared for.
 Scoring: 1.
 Cleanliness of alleys, stalls and pens 60 points (Bedding adequate, bright, clean and in place.
 Animals tied or penned.
 Manure hauled and deposited in the proper place.
 Alleys kept clean of dust and bedding.)
 2. Arrangement of the Exhibit 10 points (Exhibits lined in attractive manner, big boxes out the way.
 Hay and straw neat and orderly.
-Feed boxes and gear in area provided. ) 3.
-Appearance of Animals 25 points (Animals clean and brushed, animals securely tied or penned.
+Feed boxes and gear in area provided.)
+3. Appearance of Animals 25 points (Animals clean and brushed, animals securely tied or penned.
 Animals in stalls or pens 8 a.m. and 7 p.m. except for showing or washing.
 4. Stall cards 5 points Readable from alley.
 Neatly arranged.
 Clean and complete.

-Livestock Skillathon Contact: Brandy Jones
+Livestock Skillathon